ionic-team/ionic-site/content/docs/resources/ng2-translate/index.md

 })
 ```

-## Lazy loading
+## Lazy loading pages
-When you want to use Ionics lazy loading pages, you have to configure your yourpage.mdoule.ts files
+If you want to use Ionics lazy loading pages together with ngx-translate, you have to configure your yourpage.mdoule.ts files

 ```typescript
 import { NgModule } from '@angular/core';